-When the Magic Fades: The Risks of Low-Code for Federal Agencies
+When the Magic Fades: The Risks of Low-Code Software for Federal Agencies

-Low-code platforms are marketed as the silver bullet in software development for federal agencies—empowering them to move faster, reduce costs, and deliver applications without the headaches of traditional coding.
+Low-code software's are marketed as the silver bullet in software development for federal agencies—empowering them to move faster, reduce costs, and deliver applications without the headaches of traditional coding.
 They promise to solve all your development needs with the push of a button and a drag of the mouse.
-But, beyond the thousands of articles and the spotlight in Gartner’s Magic Quadrant, low-code platforms present significant challenges for federal agencies with stringent security, compliance, and operational demands.
+But, beyond the thousands of articles and the spotlight in Gartner’s Magic Quadrant, low-code software presents significant challenges for federal agencies with stringent security, compliance, and operational demands.

 Let’s take a closer look behind the curtain of low-code platforms.